 Lung nodules are abnormal spots commonly discovered incidentally on imaging studies or during low-dose computed tomography (LDCT) scans.
 While most nodules are benign, some may be cancerous.
 If a nodule is found, a multidisciplinary team of expert specialists in our Lung Center will evaluate your nodule.

-At Capital Health, we treat all types of lung cancers, including non-small cell lung cancer (NSCLC), small cell lung cancer (SCLC).
+At Capital Health, we treat all types of lung cancers, including non-small cell lung cancer (NSCLC), and small cell lung cancer (SCLC).
 Their names are based on their appearance under the microscope.
 Each grows differently and requires different treatment methods.